 The construction and mining activities will generate both solid and liquid waste.
 The types of waste generated at the facility are classified as mineral and non-mineral waste.
-All non-mineral waste will eventually be removed from the mine site and will either be disposed of at the Rosh Pinah landfill site (household or garden waste) or the Windhoek - Kupferberg/Walvis Bay hazardous waste disposal site.
-Mineral waste from mining operations is either deposited on the WRD or TSF or a combination of both.
+All non-mineral waste will eventually be removed from the mine site and will either be disposed of at the Windhoek - Kupferberg landfill site or Walvis Bay hazardous waste disposal site.
+The waste rock materials in the ML have been classified as non - acid generating.